euwbah/musescore-microtonal-edo-plugin/README.md

 `.......`.
 Otherwise, the previous custom key signature would still be in effect, as it is being overridden.
 Regular and custom key signatures are not compatible with each other.

+## Known issues:

+- cross staff notation doesn't work properly, the accidentals in the staff that the notes are transferred to do not affect the notes that originally belonged in that staff

+- accidentals of grace notes that comes after rather than before are handled as if they were before, and also not in the right order.

 ### Note to self / developers: